Little Busters!: Gameplay

 Throughout gameplay, the player encounters various minigames, which range from simple to more complex.
 The first type of minigame encountered is a battle sequence that resembles a fighting game, but no interaction from the player is required to fight.
 These recurring battle sequences represent when the members of the Little Busters get into physical fights with either each other or with others.
 Each member of the fight has a set of statistics attributed to them (which includes strength, stamina, agility, reflex, concentration, judgment, and luck) along with a life bar to keep track of how many hit points a fighter has left.
 The maximum number of hit points is determined by the given fighter's stamina rating.
 Weapons may be used along with any accessories the fighter has in their possession, and these items may be exchanged with other characters.
 Another recurring minigame involves the player being able to play baseball batting practice with members of the Little Busters.
 The player, as Riki, controls his position and when to swing the bat.

 The Little Busters will also participate in missions to accomplish some goal, and a mission will either be completed or failed depending on the choices of the player.
 These missions are connected with the battle sequences and batting practice in that they serve to give the characters experience, obtain accessories to use during fights, and improve their statistics.
 However, these missions do not affect the main plot in any way—the player even has the choice to turn off most of the minigames so that the player may focus on the main plot, including the battle sequences and batting practice.
-The first time that the game is played, Rin's statistics are weak compared to other characters.
-However, when the player completes several heroine's routes, Rin's and Riki's statistics will start out higher than before when the player starts a new game, allowing Rin and Riki to stand a better chance against opponents with higher statistics.
+The first time that the game is played, Rin's statistics are weak compared to those of other characters.
+However, when the player completes several heroines' routes, Rin's and Riki's statistics will start higher than before when the player starts a new game, allowing Rin and Riki to stand a better chance against opponents with higher statistics.
 The statistics of the Little Busters members are shown in a ranking system from highest to lowest in overall statistics.